Field School in Digital Humanities

 In this course students will be equipped with the skills and perspectives required to engage in a critical assessment of their own use of technology and digital resources in their current undergraduate research practice.
 Part of that pattern of use involves the digital tools and archives themselves, which students will be asked to evaluate not just as users, but as ‘critically-engaged users’, deploying the skills of critical analysis native to humanities disciplines such as English and history in this assessment.

 IDIS 222/3.0 The Theory and Practice of Digital Representation

-Students will investigate the issues surrounding the process of translating a text from print to digital form and the different ways in which understandings of textuality, the materiality of the text, and readership aid in conceptualising of this process.
+Students will investigate the issues surrounding the process of translating a text from print to digital form and the different ways in which understandings of textuality, the materiality of the text, and readership aid in conceptualizing of this process.
 Along with this investigation, students will also be introduced to basic elements of the accepted humanities mark-up language, TEIP5.
-The aim of the course is to facilitate a clear understanding of, and critical engagement with, the practice of digitisation.
+The aim of the course is to facilitate a clear understanding of, and critical engagement with, the practice of digitization.
 In order to accomplish this, students will investigate different scholarly approaches to understanding the object or text at the same time that they will be exposed to the basic elements and practices of textual mark up.

 Guided primary source research, experience-based learning opportunities including field studies and labs, group work, seminar discussions, student-conducted interviews, and lectures